wstrinz/debugger/README.md

 ## What's different from ruby-debug19

+* Major
   * Works on 1.9.2 and 1.9.3
     * 1.9.2 points to ruby-debug-base19-0.11.25 headers
     * 1.9.3 points to ruby-debug-base19-0.11.26 headers
   * Install painlessly for rvm and rbenv rubies i.e. no compiler flags needed
+  * No downloading ruby source during install - was behavior of old ruby_core_source dependency
+  * Fix LocalJumpError caused by using proc in extconf.rb
-* Tests are up on travis-ci
+  * Passing tests are up on travis-ci
+* Minor
   * The gem name matches the module namespace, Debugger, and main required file, debugger.
+  * ruby-debug-base19 and ruby-debug19 are released as one gem
   * Rake tasks have been updated
-* ruby-debug-base19 and ruby-debug19 are released as one gem
-* No downloading ruby source during install - was behavior of old ruby_core_source dependency
-* Fix LocalJumpError caused by using proc in extconf.rb
+  * No more $LOAD_PATH manipulation
+  * man page available via gem-man

 ## Issues
 Please report them [on github](http://github.com/cldwalker/debugger/issues).